wcygan/homelab/docs/airflow/airflow-alloy-logging.md

 ## Migration from Previous Solutions

+### From Alloy DaemonSet (Phase 1)

+The Alloy-only approach failed due to:
+- Task pods completing in <1 second
+- Kubelet log discovery lag
+- File-based tailing couldn't capture ephemeral containers

+The Vector sidecar solution eliminates these issues entirely.

 ### From Persistent Volume Logging

 The PVC-based approach is no longer needed.
 Logs are now:
-- Collected automatically by Alloy
+- Collected in real-time by Vector sidecar
 - Stored centrally in Loki
 - Accessible even after pod deletion

 ### From Direct S3 Logging

-We chose Alloy + Loki over direct S3 because:
+We chose Vector + Loki over direct S3 because:
-- Unified logging pipeline for all services
 - Real-time log streaming and analysis
 - Better integration with Grafana
-- No Airflow configuration required
+- Minimal Airflow configuration changes
+- Lower latency for log availability

 ## Best Practices